aws-amplify/aws-sdk-ios/CONTRIBUTING.md

 ## Getting Started

-To get started with contributing to the AWS iOS SDK, first make sure you have the latest version of [Xcode](https://developer.apple.com/xcode/) installed as well as [Cocoapods](https://guides.cocoapods.org/using/getting-started.html).
+To get started with contributing to the AWS iOS SDK, first make sure you have the latest version of [Xcode](https://developer.apple.com/xcode/) installed.
+There are many different ways to build frameworks for iOS developers but we love to use [Cocoapods](https://guides.cocoapods.org/using/getting-started.html) and these instructions will include how to get started with Cocoapods so make sure that is installed as well if you'd like to follow along.
 You can install cocoapods by simply running:

 ```bash
 sudo gem install cocoapods